JoeyBarlia/Superstore-Analysis/README.md

 ### Investigate what factors besides low cost contributed to record profit in November 2013

 ### Employ retention, development, recapture measures to customers according to their classification.

-### Customer Segments: Classified customers into actionable groups for targeted strategies.